pletfix/auth-plugin/README.md

 ### Routes

-If you don't use the `manage-user`ability, or if you like to use an another route path, have a look in the plugin's route entries in `./vendor/pletfix/auth-plugin/config/routes.php`.
+If you don't use the `manage-user`ability, or if you like to use another route paths, copy the route entries from `./vendor/pletfix/auth-plugin/config/routes.php` into the application's routing file `./config/boot/routes.php`, where you can modify them as you wish:
-You can override or modify the route entries in the application's route file `./config/boot/routes.php` like you wish:

     // Registration Routes
     $route->get('auth/register',          'RegistrationController@showForm');